remix-run/remix/docs/utils/sessions.md

 For [Cloudflare Workers KV][cloudflare-kv] backed sessions, use `createWorkersKVSessionStorage()`.

-The advantage of KV backed sessions is that only the session ID is stored in the cookie while the rest of the data is stored in a globally replicated, low-latency data store with exceptionally high read volumes with low-latency.
+The advantage of KV backed sessions is that only the session ID is stored in the cookie while the rest of the data is stored in a globally-replicated, low-latency data store with exceptionally high-read volumes with low-latency.

 ```js filename=app/sessions.server.js
 import {